timothee-haudebourg/cc-traits/README.md

 pub trait StackMut<T> = Stack<T> + BackMut + PushBack + PopBack;
 ```

+As of version 0.8.0, those traits are also available without the `nightly`
+feature as regular trait definitions.

 ## Standard library

 By default, all the traits defined in this crate are implemented (when relevent)